-Since many of those suffering from addiction have concurring mental health conditions that coincide with their substance abuse problems, we offer a dual diagnosis for ADHD.
-When we see clients that are diagnosed with ADHD, we offer them a safe space to absorb and understand that they are dealing with not only an addiction but a mental health condition as well.
+When we see clients that are diagnosed with Attention Deficit Hyperactivity Disorder, we offer them a safe space to absorb and understand that they are dealing with not only an addiction but a mental health condition as well.
 This can be unsettling to many people, or it can cause some things to fall into place and finally make sense of otherwise confusing behavior.

 What is ADHD?

 Attention Deficit Hyperactivity Disorder is often described as a chemical imbalance in the brain that causes the person affected to be easily distracted, unable to focus, hyperactive, and socially inept.

 It can be difficult for a person with this disorder to have social interactions and they may suffer memory impairment.
 The parts of the brain that are affect by ADHD are those that are concerned with memory, social skills, personal drive or motivational skills, and impulse control.

 Attention Deficit Disorder or Attention Deficit Hyperactive Disorder (ADD/ADHD) are commonly interchangeable terms.
 The medical community has officially accepted the second title to include hyperactivity because this symptom is common in diagnosis.
 It is correct now to refer to ADD as ADHD, to include the full scope of symptoms.
 At The Villa Treatment Center, we often see clients that come to us suffering from undiagnosed ADHD and co-occurring addictions.

 Many people are affected by ADHD, but only about three percent of the world is diagnosed with it.
 ADHD is often diagnosed in childhood, but those that are not diagnosed at an early stage are affected throughout their lives.
 The complications that arise from late diagnosis can have an impact on the lifestyle and quality of life of the individual.